treshugart/react-shade/README.md

 # react-shade

-> Use the Web Component Shadow DOM API as React components.
+> Use the Web Component Shadow DOM API as React components in a super-duper-Reacty way (i.e. declaratively).

 ## Install